Managing Apache Kafka® topics

 -

-update_mask: List of parameters to update as an array ofpaths[]strings.In this case, list all the topic settings to update.
+update_mask: List of settings you want to update as an array of strings (paths[]).In this case, list all topic settings to update.

 -

-partitions: Number of partitions, provided as an object with a field namedvalue. -
+partitions: Number of partitions, provided as an object with thevaluefield. -

-replication_factor: Replication factor.
-Provided as an object with a field namedvalue. -
+replication_factor: Replication factor, provided as an object with thevaluefield. -

 topic_config_3: Topic settings for Apache Kafka®3.x.
-Use a separate line for each setting; separate them by commas.See Settings for individual topics for a description and possible values for each setting.
+Specify each setting on a new line, separated by commas.See Settings for individual topics for the descriptions and possible values of the settings.

 -